The Tapping Evidence Base

 Swingle, P.G. · 2010

 This paper looked at brain-wave patterns in people being treated for seizure disorders and found that adding tapping sessions boosted a specific brainwave pattern (called SMR) that's already known to help calm an overactive nervous system in epilepsy-related treatment.
-It's presented as a potential add-on to existing brain-training treatment rather than a replacement for medical seizure care.
-We could not confirm the number of patients involved or find this study indexed on PubMed, so it should be treated as an early, unreplicated signal.
+It's presented as a potential add-on to existing brain-training treatment rather than a replacement for medical seizure care, and as an early, small, unreplicated signal.

 QEEG assessment found that adding EFT increased sensorimotor rhythm (SMR) amplitude, a brainwave pattern relevant to seizure disorder treatment and normally targeted by neurofeedback, suggesting EFT may work as a helpful adjunct to standard neurotherapy for seizure disorders.